illinois-or-research-analytics/cm_pipeline/docs/json_format.md

 - **quiet**: Silence output to terminal.
 If omitted, this defaults to false.
 - **firsttsv**: Output the original clustering output before CM2Universal is run.
 If omitted, this defaults to false.

 **Limitations**: This must come after a stage that outputs a clustering.

+**NOTE: If using IKC, it's recommended to run no more than 4 processors on CM**
 ### Stats
 This stage reports statistics of a clustering that was outputted by a stage preceding it.
 For more information on the statistics reporting ans its outputs.
 Refer to the following [repository](https://github.com/vikramr2/cluster-statistics).
 The code for the stage is the following:
 ```json